Emanuel Hatzofe

-Emanuel Hatzofe (עמנואל הצופה; 1928 – 19 July 2019) was an Israeli sculptor.
+Emanuel Hatzofe (עמנואל הצופה; November 19, 1928 - July 19, 2019) was an Israeli sculptor.

 Emanuel Hatzofe was born in Tel Aviv.
 Before the establishment of the State, Hatzofe joined the Palmach.
 He was wounded in the 1947–1949 Palestine war.
-He studied at the Bezalel Academy of Art and Design in Jerusalem from 1946 to 1947 and then pursued advanced studies with sculptor Ben Zvi.
+He studied at the Bezalel Academy of Art and Design in Jerusalem from 1946 to 1947 and then pursued advanced studies with sculptor Zeev Ben-Zvi.
 He joined the Merchant Marine and became a sea captain.

 Hatzofe received first prize at the 1995 Toyamura International Sculpture Biennale in Hokkaidō, Japan.

 Hatzofe died on 19 July 2019, aged 90.